d12frosted/elpa-mirror/gnu/auctex-readme.txt

 AUCTeX is written entirely in Emacs Lisp, and hence you can easily add new features for your own needs.
-It is a GNU project and distributed under the ‘GNU General Public License Version 3’.
+It is a GNU project and distributed under the 'GNU General Public License Version 3'.

 The most recent version is always available at
 <https://ftp.gnu.org/pub/gnu/auctex/>.